bshashikadze/diabetes-lung-omics-paper/DIA quant with MS-EmpiRe/README.md

 BS
 09/10/2022

-dataset can be downloaded from [ProteomeExchange](http://www.proteomexchange.org/) repository (dataset identifier - PXD038014)

 initially directory should only contain the main output of DIA-NN and contaminats fasta file from MaxQuant (latter only necessary if it was used during DIA-NN search)